KDE/documentation-develop-kde-org/HIG/source/patterns/navigation/index.rst

 :doc:`command patterns </patterns/command/index>` and content
 patterns to design the complete layout for your application.

-Patterns for desktop user interfaces
+Patterns for Desktop User Interfaces
 ------------------------------------

-Patterns for a flat content structure
+Patterns for a Flat Content Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: /img/IS-flat.png